DEFRA/design-standards/README.md

 ### New components

-To create a new pattern use a Defra namespace to avoid issues with CSS inheritance.
+To create a new pattern, use a Defra namespace to avoid issues with CSS inheritance.

 ```